-Snakes in the Whitsundays
+Snakes In The Whitsundays

-Most species of snakes, venomous or not, will mostly try to avoid conflict and humans beings at all costs.
+Most snakes, venomous or not, will mostly try to avoid conflict and human beings at all costs.
 Despite this fact, they are still feared by most people who are uneducated about their nature and wary of their presence.
-There are about 140 species of land snakes in Australia, 100 of are venomous, of which only 12 are likely to kill you.
+There are about 140 species of land snakes in Australia, 100 of which are venomous.
+Out of those, only 12 are likely to kill you.

 Reproduction in the variety of snake species in the Whitsundays is also very diverse, depending on the particular species of snake.
 While many snakes follow the traditional reptilian behaviour of laying eggs, some snakes give birth to live young.
 Almost all juvenile snakes are independent from birth, and instinctively begin hunting and feeding by themselves.